deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 ### What about....?

 I tried the Mythical Island [Exeggcute](https://pocket.limitlesstcg.com/cards/A1a/1) a bit, but the extra energy did not come up as often as the 20 damage did.
-I think it be good with the Mythical Island [Exeggutor](https://pocket.limitlesstcg.com/cards/A1a/2), but being effectively _another_ 3 cost attacker proved to make the deck way too slow.
+I think it works well with the Mythical Island [Exeggutor](https://pocket.limitlesstcg.com/cards/A1a/2), but being effectively _another_ 3 cost attacker makes the deck way too slow.

 A case could be made for swapping out the [Blue](https://pocket.limitlesstcg.com/cards/A1a/67) for a [Potion](https://pocket.limitlesstcg.com/cards/P-A/1) or something.
 I opted against it because it felt like the only Pokemon I wanted to heal was Exeggutor.